-Thousands march to up pressure on Hong Kong government
+Hong Kong pro-democracy rally cut short by police tear gas

 Continue Reading Below

-HONG KONG (AP) — A huge crowd took to the streets of Hong Kong on Sunday, some driven back by tear gas, to demand more democracy and an investigation into the use of force to crack down on the six-month-long anti-government demonstrations.

-Thousands turned out, from hardened youthful protesters in black outfits and face masks to parents with their children.
+HONG KONG (AP) — Thousands of people took to Hong Kong's streets Sunday in a new wave of pro-democracy protests, but police fired tear gas after some demonstrators hurled bricks and smoke bombs, breaking a rare pause in violence that has persisted during the six-month-long movement.

+In the largest of three rallies, a key thoroughfare along the waterfront on the Kowloon side of Victoria Harbour was packed with demonstrators, from hardened masked protesters in all-black outfits to families and the elderly.
+They chanted "Five demands, not one less" and "Disband the police force" as they marched.

-Marching near the waterfront on the Kowloon side of Victoria Harbour, they sought to keep the pressure on city leader Carrie Lam after pro-democracy candidates won district council elections a week earlier.
+That rally followed two other marches earlier Sunday as protesters sought to keep the pressure on city leader Carrie Lam after the recent win by the pro-democracy camp in district council elections and the gaining of U.S. support for their cause.

-"If we don't walk out, the government will say it's just a youth issue, but this is a Hong Kong problem that affects all of us," Lily Chau said as she pushed her toddler in a stroller.
+"If we don't walk out, the government will say it's just a youth issue, but this is a Hong Kong problem that affects all of us," Lily Chau, 30, said as she pushed her toddler in a stroller at the march in Kowloon.
 "If we are scared, the government will continue to trample on our rights."

-Many held up a hand to indicate the five demands of the movement and shouted "Five demands, not one less" and "Disband the police force."

-Police in riot gear were out in force for the third march of the day — and the one where violence seemed most likely.
-They fired pepper spray and tear gas in some areas.
-Protesters dug up paving stones and threw them in the street to try to slow the police down.

 HONG KONG POLICE END 12-DAY SIEGE OF UNIVERSITY

+Tensions started Saturday night after police used pepper balls against protesters and a man was hit in the head by an unidentified assailant while clearing the street.

+Lam has said she'll accelerate dialogue but has refused to offer any new concessions since the elections.
+Her government has accepted only one demand — withdrawing extradition legislation that would have sent suspects to mainland China for trial.

-Elaine Wong, an office worker, called the recent election an empty victory.
+Elaine Wong, an office worker who was at the Kowloon march, called the recent election win "an empty victory."

 "We have in actual fact not won any concessions for our demands," she said.
 "We must continue to stand out to remind the government of our unhappiness."

-Earlier marches Sunday appealed to President Trump for help and demanded that police stop using tear gas.
+The two earlier marches Sunday appealed to President Donald Trump for help and demanded that police stop using tear gas.

-A group dressed in black and wearing masks carried American flags as it headed to the U.S. Consulate to express gratitude for legislation aimed at protecting human rights in Hong Kong that Trump signed into law last week.
+Waving American flags, black-clad protesters marched to the U.S. Consulate to thank Trump for signing into law last week legislation supporting their cause and urged him to swiftly sanction Lam and other officials for suppressing human rights.

-Some held banners reading "President Trump, please liberate Hong Kong" and "Let's make Hong Kong great again" — a riff on his 2016 campaign pledge to make America great again.
+Some held banners reading "Let's make Hong Kong great again" — a riff on Trump's 2016 campaign pledge to make America great again.
 One showed him standing atop a tank with "Trump" emblazoned on the front and side.

-A peaceful crowd of about 200 adults and young children marched to government headquarters in the morning and chanted "No more tear gas."
+At the other small rally, a peaceful crowd of about 200 adults and young children marched to government headquarters in the morning and chanted "No more tear gas."

-"A lot of parents are worried that their children are affected, because their children are coughing, breaking out in rashes and so forth," said march organizer Leo Kong, a 40-year-old social worker.
+"A lot of parents are worried that their children are affected, because their children are coughing, breaking out in rashes and so forth," said social worker and march organizer Leo Kong.

 In Geneva, China accused the U.N. high commissioner for human rights, Michelle Bachelet, of emboldening "radical violence" in Hong Kong.

-In an opinion piece published Saturday in the South China Morning Post, a Hong Kong newspaper, Bachelet called for an "independent and impartial judge-led investigation into reports of excessive use of force by the police."
+In an opinion piece published Saturday in Hong Kong's South China Morning Post newspaper, Bachelet called for an "independent and impartial judge-led investigation into reports of excessive use of force by the police."

 She also said that Lam's government must prioritize "meaningful, inclusive" dialogue to resolve the crisis.

-China's U.N. mission in Geneva said the article interferes in the internal affairs of China and exerts pressure on the city's government and police, which "will only embolden the rioters to conduct more severe radical violence."
+China's U.N. mission in Geneva said the article interferes in China's internal affairs and exerts pressure on Hong Kong's government and police, which "will only embolden the rioters to conduct more severe radical violence."

-It said that Bachelet made "inappropriate comments" on the situation in Hong Kong and that the Chinese side had lodged a strong protest in response.
+It said Bachelet made "inappropriate comments" on Hong Kong's crisis and that the Chinese side had lodged a strong protest in response.

-Associated Press journalist Dake Kang contributed to this report.
+Associated Press journalists Ken Moritsugu and Dake Kang contributed to this report.